shaungallagher/derived-attributes/README.md

 - `all()` if all of the specified rules need to match
 - `sum()` for a scorecard approach, where the number of rules that evaluate to `True` needs to exceed some threshold

+For an example of how to use Derived Rules in a real-world scenario, see [examples](https://github.com/shaungallagher/derived-attributes/tree/main/examples).

 ## Derived Triggers